Pond Plants That Help

 MarginalEasy

 Marginal irises planted around the edge or in shallow areas of the pond add height, structure, and seasonal color.
 Yellow flag iris and Louisiana iris are particularly well-suited to pond margins.
-Their roots help stabilize pond edges and absorb some nutrients from the water.
 Most iris varieties are unpalatable to koi, making them one of the more reliably unkibbled pond plants.
-They die back in winter and return reliably in spring.

 ๐ŸŒฑ Tips for success with koi and plants